From Ankara to Kars on Eastern Express: A Great Rail Journey Across Turkey’s Eastern Anatolia

 The Dogu Express, also known as the Eastern Express, is a 24-hour overnight trip from the capital city of Turkey Ankara to Kars, a former Russian outpost.
 It covers an 814-mile in length across seven provincial capitals and Anatolia plateau.

-This amazing trip is a local secret, with only a few tourists or none.
-It is a perfect way to see the Eastern part of Turkey, as the price of the train is affordable and the logistic is not difficult to plan, but it does require a bit of flexibility and an adventurous spirit.
+This amazing trip on a diesel locomotive is a local secret, with only a few tourists or none.
+It is a perfect way to see the rare part of Turkey that you would otherwise missed.
+The price of the train is affordable and the logistic is not difficult to plan, but it does require a bit of flexibility and an adventurous spirit.

 Here is my experience about this rail journey and tips.